duyfken/alternative-frontends/README.md

 - **Kotify**

-   - Kotify is a multiplatform desktop client for Spotify focused on library organization for power users.
+   - Kotify is a multiplatform desktop client for Spotify focused on library organisation for power users.
 A Spotify Premium account is required.
    - Official Website (N/A) | [Repo](https://github.com/dzirbel/kotify)
    - [x] Open Source
    - [x] [Download for free](https://github.com/dzirbel/kotify#installation)